CWWhitney/Limpopo_model/index.md

 decisions.
 However,‘hard data’ is often missing or unattainable for many important variables, which can paralyze the decision-making processes or lead decision-makers to conclude that large research efforts are needed before a decision can be made.
-That is, many variables decision makers must consider cannot be precisely quantified, at least not without unreasonable effort.
+That is, many variables that decision makers must consider cannot be precisely quantified, at least not without unreasonable effort.
 The major objective of (prescriptive) decision analysis is to support decision-making processes where decision makers are faced with this problem.
 Following the principles of Decision Analysis can allow us to make forecasts of decision outcomes without precise numbers, as long as probability distributions describing the possible values for all variables can be estimated.